anandu06dev/ng4StarterKit/README.md

 The infrastructure layer may include cross-cutting concerns such as logging, caching or security.
 A naive approach to implement this functionality directly usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and Single Responsibility Principle.
 The Aspect Oriented Programming promotes an abstraction and encapsulation of cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
 For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

-Other features that are located in the infrastructure layer: *Repository, Logging, Caching, Error, Tracing, Security, Configuration, Token, Persistence, Monitoring, Messaging, Crypto, Generator, Converter, Date, Translation*.

 # Angular strategies

 Angular's design strategies such as modules, services, components etc. encourages us to comply with DDD principles.

 ## Modules

 It's mandatory to maintain a clear module structure and split code into reusable blocks.
 A common practice in Angular is to classify modules into different categories.
 The Angular guidelines for creating NgModules defines multiple types.
-The **Service module** shares it's content application wide as singletons.
 While **domain modules** encapsulate blocks of code that is not intended to be used outside that module, makes **domain modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused in feature modules.
-The **root module** may own an unlimited amount of feature modules.
+The **Service module** shares it's content application wide as singletons and the **root module** can include multiple feature modules.
 For a more complete overview, visit the following website https://angular.io/guide/module-types#summary-of-ngmodule-categories

 That is, the entry point is the root module.
 Angular's module system gives a clean design response: